 Design a Good Cover Photo: Make sure that you display a professional-looking cover image that depicts your business.
 Inserting your company logo in your cover image and using your brand colours makes your page look more professional.
 Take a look at the Fast Company and Hubspot cover images below for inspiration.

 Use Showcase Pages: LinkedIn business pages used to support product and services pages and media-rich content.
 They don’t anymore.
 However, you can create Showcase Pages to feature your special offers, launches, or other important aspects of your business.
-Showcase Pages include a bigger hero image and two-column feed design.
+Showcase Pages include a bigger hero image and a two-column feed design.
 You can create up to 10 Showcase pages, but each of them will have its own followers and can be connected to only one company page.
 The followers of your company page cannot be carried over to your Showcase Pages.
 Check out the following Showcase Page by HP.
 It is one out of 10 Showcase pages that HP maintains.

 Optimise Overview: In the Overview section, clearly describe your business and products as well as whom your business serves.
-List down your key specialties and sprinkle the profile with keywords that people may use as search terms when they are looking for a business like yours.
+List down your key specialities and sprinkle the profile with keywords that people may use as search terms when they are looking for a business like yours.

 #3.
 Spark Engagement